DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-tree-column.md

 TableTreeColumn.ExpandButton | [TableTreeColumn.ExpandButtonProps](#tabletreecolumnexpandbuttonprops) | A component that renders a button used to controls a row's expanded state.
 TableTreeColumn.Checkbox | [TableTreeColumn.CheckboxProps](#tabletreecolumncheckboxprops) | A component that renders a checkbox used to control selection.

-The additional properties are added to the component's root element.
+Additional properties are added to the component's root element.

 ## Plugin Developer Reference